Warren Buffett's charitable giving tops $51 billion

 "American tailwind" was coined by Buffett in 2019 to describe the United States' ability to build wealth over the long term, even through times of war and financial crisis.

-Buffett built Berkshire into an approximately $740 billion company through businesses such as the BNSF railroad and Geico car insurance, and stocks such as Apple Inc.
+Buffett built Berkshire into an approximately $740 billion company through businesses such as BNSF railroad and Geico car insurance, and stock holdings in companies such as Apple Inc .

 The Susan Thompson Buffett Foundation works in reproductive health.
 The Howard G. Buffett Foundation focuses on alleviating hunger, mitigating conflicts and improving public safety.
 The Sherwood Foundation supports nonprofits in Nebraska, and the NoVo Foundation has initiatives focused on girls and women.
-(Reporting by Jonathan Stempel in New York)
+(Reporting by Jonathan Stempel in New York; Editing by Leslie Adler)